 Everything You Need to Know About California Assembly Bill 5 (AB5)

 Since its implementation in 2020, the California Assembly Bill 5 (AB5) has reshaped how businesses across the state classify workers.
-Originally passed to prevent worker misclassification, California Assembly Bill 5 (AB5) targets the gig economy, independent contractors, and companies that rely heavily on freelance labor.
+Originally passed to prevent the misclassification of workers, California Assembly Bill No. 5 (AB5) targets the freelance economy, independent contractors, and companies heavily reliant on freelance labor.

 By recasting the employee vs. nonemployee line of demarcation through the use of a legal test called the ABC Test, California Assembly Bill 5 (AB5) has created new obligations and liabilities for businesses while attempting to safeguard workers' interests.
 If you are a business executive, freelancer, or HR professional, it is important to be current with the coverage and implications of California Assembly Bill 5 (AB5) to be in compliance.